input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

   `UpdateCommitteeDatum ATMSPlainAggregatePubKey`; and

-- the unique token name of `CommitteePlainATMSPolicy` has been verified by strictly more than `length atmsPublicKeys * n / d` (in the real number sense) public keys and signatures.
+- the unique token name of `CommitteePlainATMSPolicy` has been verified by enough public keys and signatures where the size of the current committee is determined by `length atmsPublicKeys`.

 Clearly, this satisfies the workflow required for a committee certificate verification minting policy.